nurnisi/algorithms-and-data-structures/README.md

-# 👨🏻‍💻 Algorithms and Data structures
+# 👨🏻‍💻 Algorithms and Data Structures

 My journey to get a job at top technology company.